FreshSmith/Text-Adventure-Games/README.md

 ## Game 1: Bill Cosby Circus Adventure

 You're a guy who was told Bill Cosby will be disguised at the local circus.
 You need to find him.
+This will be a crazy adventure inside the circus,Cosby is well hidden, don't think it will be an easy task!